rmco3/aoh3launcher/README.md

 Thanks for using AOH3 Launcher!

 And by the way, we both know that "testing" is a lie.
 So just keep playing for free, without caring.
-I pretended not to say that, because I always prefer legal ways, we never, EVER do "free" cracks or piracy! 😊
+I pretended not to say that, because I always prefer legal ways, we never, **EVER** do "free" cracks or piracy! 😊 And I'm tired of using this "😊" emoji!
+It's like we're being so innocent when we put it in, damn it.